-Excluding National Assurance reserves that are held by the Authority on behalf of the Home Office and are not available to fund general MFRA spend, at the end of 2019/20 the Authority's earmarked reserves were £18.767m, a net reduction of £3.298m on the value at the start of the year.
-These earmarked reserves are required in order to carry forward 2019/20 funds into 2019/20 to meet projects now re-phased or to offset identified potential risks to the Authority's financial plan such as higher than anticipated pay awards.
-The Authority General Reserve was increased in the year to £3.000m or 5% of the gross budget, and this provides a relatively small cushion to enable the Authority to cover the risk of unexpected events within the year leading to significant unplanned expenditure and was increased due to committed reserves being reduced.
+Excluding National Assurance £10.383m reserves that are held by the Authority on behalf of the Home Office and are not available to fund general MFRA spend, at the end of 2020/21 the Authority's earmarked reserves were £26.082m a net increase of £7.315m on the opening balance of £18.767m.
+The increase is due to the increase in the Capital Investment Reserve of £5.158m planned as part of the new training centre funding strategy; a new £3.788m Collection Fund reserve that is needed to off-set the impact of COVID-19 on the council tax and business rates income collection in 2020/21; and the balance relates to the remaining movement in other reserves in the year.
+These earmarked reserves are required in order to carry forward 2020/21 funds into 2021/22 to meet projects now re-phased or to offset identified potential risks to the Authority's financial plan such as higher than anticipated pay awards.
+The Authority General Reserve has remained at £3.000m or 5% of the gross budget throughout the year, and this provides a relatively small cushion to enable the Authority to cover the risk of unexpected events within the year leading to significant unplanned expenditure.